 - To reduce cost, buy meat on sale and freeze what you won’t eat right away; buy dairy in larger containers; use eggs, tofu, beans, and lentils more often as these are cheaper.

 - Try making one quarter (1/4) of your plate a whole grain.

 - Whole grains are digested slowly and help keep you full longer.
-Whole grains have been linked to a decreased risk of heart disease, improved blood sugar control and improved weight management and waist circumference.
-Whole grains are a healthy source of carbohydrate.
+Whole grains have been linked to a decreased risk of heart disease, improved blood sugar control, and improved weight management and waist circumference.
+Whole grains are a healthy source of carbohydrates.

-- In the whole grain section, we also include starchy vegetables, such as potato and corn.
+- In the whole grain section, we also include starchy vegetables, such as potatoes and corn.

 - Try healthier ways to prepare your whole grains by leaving out or reducing the amount of added salt, limiting sauces and condiments, and adding spices and herbs to enhance flavour.

 - To reduce cost: buy in bulk, buy bread products on sale and freeze what you won’t eat right away.

 - Water provides the best hydration.
 It is best to make water your main drink.